11 U.S. Ski Resorts Every Skier Needs to Experience

 Sustainability at Sun Valley

-Sun Valley’s continued partnership with the Healthy Forest Initiative recently resulted in nearly 18 more acres of gladed terrain, which not only adds skiable acres for its recent expansion but also improves the health of the forest via measures that mitigate overstocked vegetation and destructive insects.
-Also new at the River Run base lodge is Konditorei, the first restaurant in the ski industry to achieve a three-star Certification by the Green Restaurant Association.
+Sun Valley’s continued partnership with the Healthy Forest Initiative has resulted in nearly 18 more acres of gladed terrain, which not only adds skiable acres for its recent expansion but also improves the health of the forest via measures that mitigate overstocked vegetation and destructive insects.

 Vail

-Reveling in blue skies for more than 300 days each year, massive Vail (5,317 acres) is strung across multiple connecting peaks in Colorado and ribboned with classic intermediate runs like Born Free and Dealer’s Choice.
-A new big-deal learning area near the Avanti Express Lift (Chair 2) offers a skills zone with terrain-specific training via three unique lanes and a performance center for ski and snowboard instruction featuring indoor training tools.
+Reveling in blue skies for more than 300 days each year, 5,317-acre Vail is strung across multiple connecting peaks in Colorado and ribboned with classic intermediate runs like Born Free and Dealer’s Choice.
+A learning area near the Avanti Express Lift (Chair 2) offers a skills zone with terrain-specific training via three unique lanes and a performance center for ski and snowboard instruction featuring indoor training tools.
 The good news for advanced riders: There’s prime powder in the resort’s famous Back Bowls and Blue Sky Basin.

-While some poke fun at Vail’s Bavarian village–inspired aesthetic, which was built almost all at once in the 1960s, that layout has its advantages.
-You can leave your car parked for the weekend and walk everywhere you need to go in the compact, pedestrian-friendly base area.
-Home base is steps from Gondola 1 at the recently renovated Lodge at Vail, the resort’s original hotel, and its steakhouse Elway’s (named for Broncos icon John).
+You can leave your car parked for the weekend and walk everywhere you need to go in Vail’s Bavarian village–inspired, pedestrian-friendly base area.
+Home base is steps from Gondola 1 at the Lodge at Vail, the resort’s original hotel, and its steakhouse Elway’s (named for Broncos icon John Elway).
 Vendetta’s in the village serves specialty pizzas and is a favorite après spot.
 After dinner, make reservations to hang with the locals at Bol, a decked-out, 10-lane bowling alley and lounge.

 Where to stay: The Four Seasons Resort Vail